Chief Executive Officer

 (she/her/hers)

-With a heart for healing and a background in crisis response, I’ve dedicated my career to supporting those navigating life’s toughest challenges.
-As an Associate Marriage and Family Therapist, I help individuals, couples, and families build resilience and stronger relationships.
-I earned my Master’s degree in Clinical Psychology with an emphasis in Marriage and Family Therapy from Pepperdine University, complemented by a double major in Communication Studies and Justice Studies from San Jose State University.
+With a heart for healing and 16 years as a first responder, I’m passionate about supporting individuals, couples, and families through life’s toughest challenges.
+I’m an Associate Marriage and Family Therapist with a Master’s degree in Clinical Psychology from Pepperdine University and a background in Communication and Justice Studies from San Jose State University.

-Outside of my professional endeavors, I am a proud mother of three.
-I find joy in outdoor activities, travel, photography, music festivals, and spending quality time with my cats.
-I also have a passion for cars, motorcycles, and embracing new experiences.
+Outside of work, I’m a proud mom of three who enjoys outdoor adventures, travel, photography, music festivals, and time with my cats.
+I also love cars, motorcycles, and embracing new experiences.

 Associate Clinician